Kristina01111000/unichirsite/README.md

   - will try to downgrade to a previous version of wp -> didn't work, still a fatal error
   - neither parent or child theme are working, both put a few error messages on the screen and don't show anything else
   - put one of the wordpress automatic themes up for the site

+to do:
+- fix the css on the site
+- confirm the new theme
+- fix missing images on the site
+- fix missing buttons on the site
+- new pictures?
+- other updates?